 We have been so thankful for the great response to the Gilbert Top so far and all the fun versions you have made!
 You can see more on Instagram using the hashtag #GilbertTop.
 I love that so many of you have enjoyed sewing this top as much as I do!
 It really is such a fun make.

 Today I want to share a simple Gilbert pattern hack with you – leaving off the front tie!
 View A of Gilbert is slightly cropped and features a front tie.
 View B is longer and has no tie.
-We can combine these views to get a cropped view with no tie very easily.
+We can combine these views to achieve a cropped shirt pattern with no tie very easily.
 I really like this look and it pairs great with mid-high rise garments.
 I’m wearing mine with my beloved Persephone Pants (pattern from Anna Allen Clothing) You can even do the ‘French tuck’ with this length and it works really well.